MaxShoshin/LoadingIndicator/README.md

    // Initialize long operation with control which will
    // be overlayed during long operations _longOperation = new LongOperation(this);

+   // You can pass settings to customize indicator view/behavior
+   // _longOperation = new LongOperation(this, LongOperationSettings.Default);
 }

 public async vod DoSomethingLongClick(object sender, EventArgs e)